Vanishing cycles and analysis of singularities of Feynman diagrams: Introduction

-Despite a large body of general mathematical knowledge was accumulated about aforementioned objects \cite{arnold2012singularities,deligne2006equations,saito2013grobner}, some elementary questions about them remain unaddressed.
-For example, first-order equations, which those functions satisfy to, are still missing, such that these equations might be consistent with a symmetry of Feynman diagrams.
-Given that, such equations could be very important for numerical evaluation of the Feynman loop integrals.
-Their state of the art can be assessed by focusing on the family of propagator-type diagrams \cite{bonisch2021analytic,adams2014two,Pogel:2022yat}.
-For evaluation of the loop integrals, one must start with an analysis of their behavior near singularities.
-Although particular cases, such as double logarithmic asymptotics, are well known, the general case has not been treated in the literature.
-Furthermore, the exponents of the asymptotics near the singularities should provide information about the diagonal part of the flat connection, when it is restricted to the singularity locus.
-This information is very limited on the connection matrices.
+Although a large body of general mathematical knowledge has been accumulated about the aforementioned objects~\cite{arnold2012singularities,deligne2006equations,saito2013grobner}, some elementary questions about them remain unaddressed.
+For~example, first-order equations, which those functions satisfy to, are still missing, such that these equations might be consistent with the symmetry of Feynman diagrams.
+While there has been a lot of research about differential equations' methods (emerging as dominant methods of computation) \cite{delaCruz:2024xit,delaCruz:2019skx}, there is no closed-form expression for those equations.
+This is especially true for first-order equations, or~the Pfaffian form~\cite{hibi2017pfaffian}.
+Given this, such equations could be very important for the numerical evaluation of Feynman loop integrals.
+Their state of the art can be assessed by focusing on the family of propagator-type diagrams~\cite{bonisch2021analytic,adams2014two,Pogel:2022yat}.
+For the evaluation of the loop integrals, one must start with an analysis of their behavior near singularities.
+Although particular cases, such as double-logarithmic asymptotic analysis, are well known, the~general case has not been treated in the literature.
+Furthermore, the~exponents of asymptotic expansion near the singularities should provide information about the diagonal part of the flat connection, when it is restricted to the singularity locus.
+Information on the connection~matrices is very limited.

-Our paper focuses on an asymptotic analysis of the perturbative Feynman loop integrals near their singularities with some essential applications (initiated by this work) to be coming out in some future papers of ours.
-The structure of the paper is organized as follows.
+Just as a summary, the~study of singularities of perturbative Feynman loop integrals is an important subject, and~from a mathematical point of view, Feynman integrals are examples of integrals of rational functions with parameters.
+The theory of their singularities is very complex, and~most results, including those of this work, focus on special cases.
+In particular, our paper focuses on an asymptotic analysis of perturbative loop integrals near their singularities, with some essential applications discussed in the paper.
+The~structure of this paper is organized as~follows.